analog-nico/pxl-mongodb/README.md

 ## Contributing

-To set up your development environment for `pxl-mongodb`:
+To set up your development environment for `pxl-storage`:

 1. Clone this repo to your desktop,
 2. in the shell `cd` to the main folder,